 So you’ve decided to get a tattoo?

-Here’s our guide to finding the perfect tattoo studio for you.
+Here’s our guide to finding the perfect tattoo artist for you.

 Deciding to get a tattoo can be a big decision for some people and it’s not a decision that should be taken lightly.

 For some, a tattoo is a lifelong goal.
 These people may research the style and positioning of the tattoo for a long time and do a great deal of homework on the artist.

 Others may decide on a whim to get a tattoo – and may choose the first tattoo artist they find.

 We have given you some pointers on what to look for when deciding to get a tattoo and how to go about choosing a tattoo artist.

 Location & Setup